 31. Do bears have a dominance hierarchy?

 The eleven bears we have here are separated into three groups, and indeed there is a bear "leader" in each group.
-Jumbo in his, Jenny in hers, and Randy in his.
+Jimbo in his, Jenny in hers, and Randy in his.
 This is largely because they are the biggest bears in their group, and they are well aware of that.